Luis Robert homers twice as White Sox pound Cubs 13-1

 Cubs: SS Sergio Alcántara left in the bottom of the fifth because of a right ankle bruise.

 White Sox: SS Tim Anderson didn’t start because of recurring soreness in his legs.
 Anderson missed four consecutive games from Aug.
 21-24 because of leg discomfort.
-“They’re barking,” manager Tony La Russa said. … 3B Yoán Moncada also didn’t start despite his 14-game hitting streak.
+“They’re barking,” La Russa said. … 3B Yoán Moncada also didn’t start despite his 14-game hitting streak.
 Moncada has coped with a sore right shoulder, but La Russa thought it was wise to take advantage of upcoming days off on Monday, Thursday and Sept.
 6.

 UP NEXT